Aaron98990/ways-of-the-game/excessive-force.md

 This distinction matters as competitions generally will suspend players for more games for violent conduct than serious foul play.

 There are also offensive, insulting or abusive actions, including physichal ones towards another person, that are not violent conduct and don't involve excessive force but should be a send-off.
-This includes deliberately pulling an opponent's pants down, slapping an opponent's butt, or kissing an opponent - this is covered in the Dissent vs Abuse section.
+This includes deliberately pulling an opponent's pants down, slapping an opponent's butt, or kissing an opponent - this is covered in the the [misconduct section](/misconduct).

 ### Charge / Strikes At

-There is a great write up from PRO [here](https://proreferees.com/2020/04/20/pro-insight-tool-or-weapon-challenging-with-hands-arms/)
+There is a great write up from PRO about challenging with the hands/arms [here](https://proreferees.com/2020/04/20/pro-insight-tool-or-weapon-challenging-with-hands-arms/).

 [Red Card - Serious Foul Play The person on the red team charges and jumps at with significant force into the white team's player.
 That would be just a yellow card.
 What pushes this to a red card is the offender leads shoulder first and with excessive force and the momentum of their entire body into their opponent's head.
 There was no way for the victim to pull out of the challenge.
 While the offender did not deliberately want to endanger the safety of an opponent that is what occured.](https://youtu.be/u-y3AiAm2pI?t=269)